-Motherboard Features Settings (DIP Switches - DSW)
+1) Motherboard Features Settings (DIP Switches - DSW)

-The motherboard's onboard functions are adjusted through the DIP switches.
-The white block represents the switch's position.
-The example below shows all the switches in the OFF position.
+The motherboard's onboard functions are adjusted through the DIP switches The white block represents the switch's position.
+The example below shows all the switches in the ON position.
+The default setting is OFF.

-1) JumperFreeTM Mode (JEN)
+2) JumperFreeTM Mode (JEN)